MrsBoadi/MrsBoadi/README.md

 - 👋 Hi, I’m Rina Akeang-Boadi
-- 👀 I have a strong interest in the field of cyber security
+- 👀 I have a strong interest in the field of cybersecurity
 - 🌱 I recently graduated from Tech Academy in Portland Oregon in the cybersecurity program.
 - 💞️ I am eager to collaborate on projects related to cyber security and am always looking to expand my knowledge in this area.
 - 📫 You can reach me through direct message or email at akeangrina@gmail.com.